Skip to main content

 • Lassmann International GmbH and the pharmaceutical wholesaler Richter Pharma as pilot operators in pharmaceutical logistics

-• Fraunhofer Austria Research GmbH / KI4LIFE for the topic of artificial intelligence and the IoT startup CompUnity GmbH to map the technological aspects regarding sensor technology, data interfaces and Internet of Things (IoT)
+• Fraunhofer Austria Research GmbH / KI4LIFE for the topic of artificial intelligence, the IoT startup CompUnity GmbH to map the technological aspects regarding sensor technology, data interfaces and Internet of Things (IoT), as well as temprify GmbH to develop a reusable cool box prototype.

 Logo Institute for Digital Transformation & Strategy Logo Fraunhofer Logo BOOXit